 The connecting open spaces are naturalistic landscapes that link the more formal academic core with the residential and athletics and recreation areas.
-These are intended to celebrate the natural open space of the Campus by extending it with similar materials and forms in an informal pattern.
+These are intended to celebrate the natural open space of the campus by extending it with similar materials and forms in an informal pattern.
 Pedestrian and bicycle facilities follow these linkages.
-Use of this planting palette, coupled with the natural areas, will give the Campus the consistent identity it currently lacks.
+Use of this planting palette, coupled with the natural areas, will give the campus the coherent identity it currently lacks.

-- Utilize the Monterey area native landscape vocabulary to give the Campus a consistent identity.
-Incorporate and feature the mature stands of Monterey Pines, Monterey Cypress, and Coast Live Oaks. - Support habitat through invasive plant removal and restoration with native species. - Locate pedestrian and bicycle facilities in these areas. - Depending on location and intensity of use, pedestrian pathways may be concrete or natural looking substances; bicycle facilities may be concrete or a pervious material such as decomposed granite. - Provide adequate pedestrian lighting and emergency call boxes. - Provide wayfinding signage.
+- Utilize the Monterey area native landscape vocabulary to give the campus a coherent identity.
+Incorporate and feature the mature stands of Monterey pines, Monterey cypress, and coast live oaks. - Support habitat through invasive plant removal and restoration with native species. - Locate pedestrian and bicycle facilities in these areas. - Depending on location and intensity of use, pedestrian pathways may be concrete or unit pavers; bicycle facilities may be concrete or a pervious material such as decomposed granite. - Provide adequate pedestrian lighting and emergency call boxes. - Provide wayfinding signage.